Jsyro/bc-vcpedia/applications/application-bc-correction.md

 2.2.5 | A BC Corrections Staff will not add an individual as a Contact on the shared mobile devices in BC Wallet | Adding a contact will circumvent the data retention mitigation and data of interactions between the connection will be retained.
 2.2.6 | An individual will not add the shared mobile devices used by a Correction Reception team member as a Contact | Adding a contact will circumvent the data retention mitigation and data of interactions between the connection will be retained.
 2.2.7 | Any individuals who add the shared mobile devices used by a BC Corrections Staff will be removed as a Contact from the shared mobile device | Removing contacts from BC Wallet deletes the connection
+2.2.8 | BC Corrections Staff are not allowed their personal mobile device at their station |

 ## 2.3 Business Requirements
 TBD